bgoonz/INTERVIEW-PREP-COMPLETE/CONTRIBUTING.md

     * UI themes style everything outside of the editor pane &mdash; all of the green areas in the [packages image above](#atom-packages-image)
     * Syntax themes style just the items inside the editor pane, mostly syntax highlighting
 * Packages that add [autocomplete providers](https://github.com/atom/autocomplete-plus/wiki/Autocomplete-Providers) are named `autocomplete-[what-they-autocomplete]` &mdash; ex: [autocomplete-css](https://github.com/atom/autocomplete-css)

-### Design Decisions

-When we make a significant decision in how we maintain the project and what we can or cannot support, we will document it in the [atom/design-decisions repository](https://github.com/atom/design-decisions).
-If you have a question around how we do things, check to see if it is documented there.
-If it is *not* documented there, please open a new topic on [Discuss, the official Atom message board](https://discuss.atom.io) and ask your question.

 ## How Can I Contribute?

 ### Reporting Bugs